ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 On *zero* **degrees** of **defeat** your GM might assign a **bonus** of *zero* **degrees** or *one* **degree** to represent a glimmer of hope for the PC despite the **defeat**, such as gaining an insight into the **resistance's** weakness.
 If you have *one* **degree** of **defeat** your GM may assign a **bonus** of *zero* **degrees**, for similar reasons, if it makes dramatic sense.

-### 2.8.3 Recovery and Healing
+### 2.8.3 Recovery

 **Consequences** lapse on their own with the passage of time.
 Your GM will determine when the **consequences** have faded, and you should ask about whether they still apply at each new game session.
-The worse the **penalty**, the longer it may last, though the GM may reduce its **degree** with time, as you recover or heal.
+The worse the **penalty**, the longer it may last, though the GM may reduce its **degree** with time, as you recover.
 However, you’ll often want to remove them ahead of schedule, with the use of **abilities**.

-#### 2.8.3.1 Healing Abilities
+#### 2.8.3.1 Recovery Abilities

-The **ability** used to bring about recovery from a **consequence** must relate to the type of harm.
+When deciding the **tactic** to use for recovery, the **ability** used to bring about recovery from a **consequence** must relate to the type of **consequence**.

-You can heal physical injuries with medical or extraordinary **abilities**.
+* You can aid recovery from physical injuries with medical **abilities** or extraordinary healing **abilities** such as magic, regenerative powers, or super-science.

-You can remove mental traumas, including those of confidence and morale, with mundane psychology or through **extraordinary abilities**.
+* You can remove mental traumas, including those of confidence and morale, with mundane psychology **abilities** or through **extraordinary abilities** such as telepathy.
 You might also remove them through a dramatic confrontation between the victim and the source of the psychic injury.

-You use social abilities to heal social injuries.
+* You can remove social injury through social **abilities** or extraordinary social **abilities** such as charm spells, love potions, or mind control.
 You probably have to make a public apology of some sort, often including a negotiation with the offended parties and the payment of compensation, either in disposable wealth or something more symbolic.

-You can fix damage to items and equipment with some sort of repair **ability**.
+* You can fix damage to items and equipment with some sort of repair **ability**.
 If you want to fix an extraordinary item, you may require genre-specific expertise: a broken magic ring may require a ritual to reforge.

-Your GM should almost always resolve healing attempts as **contests**.
-An exception might be a medical drama, in which surgeries would comprise the suspenseful set-piece sequences of the game, and your GM might chose a **sequence**.

-#### 2.8.3.2 Healing Resistances
+#### 2.8.3.2 Recovery Resistances

 The **resistances** to remove a states of adversity is the **base resistance** modified by the **degree** of the **consequence**.
 So if you were suffering from *one* **degree** of **consequence** (-10), you modify the **base resistance** by *one* **degree** (+10).

 Your GM can more easily calculate this as the **base resistance** with a **bonus** that is equal to and opposite your **penalty**.
 So if you have a **penalty** of *zero* **degrees** (-5), it is **base resistance** +5; if you have a **penalty** of *one* **degree** (-10), it is **base resistance** +10 and so on.

-When you make a successful healing attempt, you remove the **penalty**.
+#### 2.8.3.3 Recovery Contests and Sequences

+Your GM should almost always resolve healing attempts as **contests**.
+An exception might be a medical drama, in which surgeries would comprise the suspenseful set-piece sequences of the game, and your GM might chose a **sequence**.
+If the source of recovery is an NPC, the contest should always relate to the **tactic** used to obtain the services of the NPC.

+Any **victory** on a recovery attempt, clears the **consequence** (and so remove any **peanlty**).
+On a *zero* **degree** **victory** your GM might choose to apply a **consequence** to the **ability** used to recover representing exhaustion (of supplies, energy, etc.).

 ### 2.8.4 Waning Benefits

-Just as you recover from **consequences** with time, or through healing, so **benefits** fade with time.
+Just as you recover from **consequences** with time, or through recovery, so **benefits** fade with time.

 At the beginning of a session, especially when a significant period of game-world time passes between the conclusion of one session and the beginning of the next, the GM may declare that all **benefits** have expired or waned.
 A waning benefit may reduce its **degree** with time, as the effect fades.
 You are no longer charged with the confidence of your recent victory, the fans have forgotten your last concert, or the people of the village have started to think once again about the day-to-day struggle of their lives not how the stranger helped them.
 An expired benefit no longer gives you a **bonus**, your past victories no longer bring you solace, your fickle fans have moved on to the latest sensation.